 Awair’s TrueSense technology uses dedicated monitoring and complex analytics to achieve greater accuracy and control.
 TrueSense analyzes data from sensors integrated into the device to individually measure temperature/humidity, dust, VOC levels, and CO2.
 The Awair Score (0 to 100 scale) and colors communicate like a stop light.
 Green is for Good, yellow for Fair and red for Poor.

-Eve Room goes beyond CO2 by analyzing substances that directly affect a user’s well-being.
-The MEMS sensor detects and measures VOCs such as alcohol, aldehydes, ketones, organic acids, amines, as well as aliphatic and aromatic hydrocarbons.
+The upgraded MEMS sensor detects and measures VOCs such as alcohol, aldehydes, ketones, organic acids, amines, as well as aliphatic and aromatic hydrocarbons.
 Organic compounds are not only byproducts of human metabolism, but high concentrations of VOCs can be found in everyday objects and remain hidden to CO2 sensors.